-- 16.12 Adopted parking standards require two parking spaces per dwelling, plus 0.25 visitor parking spaces per dwelling.
-On this basis, the development would require a total of seven parking spaces, and this is provided as shown on the submitted drawings.
+- Adopted parking standards require the provision of two parking spaces per dwelling, plus 0.25 visitor parking spaces per dwelling.
+On this basis, the development would require a total provision of seven parking spaces to be policy compliant.
+The development provides eight parking spaces (two per dwelling plus two visitor spaces).
 Secure cycle storage can be provided within the rear gardens of the individual plots.
 The development would utilise an existing and active vehicular access and adequate turning facilities within the site are provided.
 The development has therefore not attracted any objections from the Highway Authority on highway safety or efficiency grounds.
-As such, the proposed development is held to be acceptable in this regard subject to relevant conditions. - 16.13 The proposed scheme however affects tenanted garages.
-The proposal results in the loss of 39 garages.
+As such, the proposed development is held to be acceptable in this regard subject to relevant conditions. - The proposed scheme however affects tenanted garages.
+The proposal results in the loss of 19 garages.
 The garages are unallocated to local residents.
 They are managed by CBH and are rented out.
-Information submitted as part of the application states that 26 of the garages are rented out to tenants.
-It is however not known whether the garages are used for storage or parking purposes, and whether those renting the garages are local. - 16.14 The worst-case scenario includes a maximum of 26 cars in need for displacement although this figure is likely to be much lower given that it is highly unlikely that all 26 garages are used for the parking of a car and/or rented by local residents. - 16.15 The Car Parking Displacement Survey that was submitted in support of this application states that at the time of their visits, which were carried out on a Tuesday at 1.30pm and on a Sunday at 9am, there was sufficient capacity in the immediate surroundings of the site (i.e. within a 100m radius) for additional roadside parking and that the displaced cars would not increase the parking stress within the surrounding area to a significant level. - Whilst it is less than ideal to displace vehicles from off-street into the highway, it is considered that the absence of any demonstrable harm to highway safety and efficiency, combined with the benefits of the scheme, which include a 100% affordable housing provision, would result in the proposed development being acceptable in this instance.
-Furthermore, it should be noted that the Council, where possible, is willing to work with affected residents to find alternative solutions to mitigate the loss of their rented garage.
+Information submitted as part of the application states that five of the affected garages are rented out to tenants. - The consultation exercises that have been carried out by the applicant to inform tenants of the garages that the garages they are renting are on a site that has been selected for development potential for affordable housing as part of Colchester Borough Council's ambition to deliver 350 new council homes, has resulted in one response at the time of writing this report.
+Should any more responses be received before the Committee, they will be reported to Members via the Amendment Sheet. - 16.16 The consultation letters explained that if the site is redeveloped the Council would seek to ensure that people who are renting a garage are offered an alternative solution.
+Attached to the letter was a questionnaire, encouraging tenants to provide information on what they use the garage for and whether they would like to work with the Council to find an alternative garage facility should the site be redeveloped. - 16.17 The one respondent explained that their garage is used for storage purposes.
+The worst-case scenario would therefore require a maximum of four cars being in need for displacement. - The Car Parking Displacement Survey that was submitted in support of this application states that at the time of their visits, which were carried out on a Tuesday at 1pm (this is likely to be less representative) and on a Sunday at 9am, there was sufficient capacity in the immediate surroundings of the site (i.e. within a 100m radius) for additional roadside parking and that the displaced cars would not increase the parking stress within the surrounding area to a significant level. - 16.19 Whilst it is less than ideal to displace vehicles from off-street into the highway, it is considered that the absence of any demonstrable harm to highway safety and efficiency, combined with the public benefits of the scheme, which include a 100% affordable housing provision, would result in the proposed development being acceptable in this instance.
+Furthermore, it should be noted that the Council, where possible, is willing to work with affected residents to find alternative solutions to mitigate the loss of their rented garage and would thus further reduce any impact on the surrounding area.